sparkkoori/edge/README.md

-# easy-graph-editor
+# Edge
-A easy to use graph editor.
+A easy to use graph(discrete mathematics) editor.